by Jonathan Gebauer (@jogebauer)

 ManageFlitter allows you to use advanced search features and selection features to perform the actions for the above strategy.
 For people to follow, you can search Twitter for accounts matching combinations of keywords in their bio, amount of followers, … You can also look at the Followers for a specific account or the people following it.

-For unfollowing people you can analyse your Twitter tribe and find spammers, inactives, people not following back, accounts tweeting in a different language, …
+For unfollowing people you can analyze your Twitter tribe and find spammers, inactives, people not following back, accounts tweeting in a different language, …

 What you do now is select the actions you want to perform and then “process” them manually.
 When you are following people, you select the accounts, queue them and then receive a list of follows to do.
 Whenever you click on a Follow button, the account disappears, and the next account moves into the place where it was.